What Should You Check Before Choosing a Firearm for Hunting?

 In addition to knowing the firearm laws, you also need to be familiar with the game hunting regulations.
 These regulations specify the days and times when hunting is allowed and the types of animals that you can hunt.
 The regulations also establish minimum age requirements for hunters and limit how many animals can be killed.

-By following the firearm laws and game hunting regulations, you can help to ensure a safe and enjoyable hunting experience for everyone involved.
+By following the firearm laws and hunting regulations, you can help to ensure a safe and enjoyable hunting experience for everyone involved.

 What Should You Check to Make Sure the Firearm Is Safe to Use?